chenrouyi/blog/_posts/2019-12-19-github-tutorial.markdown

 **What this basically says is, "Hey, we noticed you created a new file called mnelson.txt, but unless you use the 'git add' command we aren't going to do anything with it."**

 ### An interlude: The staging environment, the commit, and you

 **One of the most confusing parts when you're first learning git is the concept of the staging environment and how it relates to a commit.
 A commit is a record of what files you have changed since the last time you made a commit.
 Essentially, you make changes to your repo (for example, adding a file or modifying one) and then tell git to put those files into a commit.
-Commits make up the essence of your project and allow you to go back to the state of a project at any point.
+Commits make up the essence of your project and allow you to go back to the state of a project at any point.**
-So, how do you tell git which files to put into a commit?
-This is where the staging environment or index come in.
-As seen in Step 2, when you make changes to your repo, git notices that a file has changed but won't do anything with it (like adding it in a commit).
-To add a file to a commit, you first need to add it to the staging environment.
-To do this, you can use the git add <filename> command (see Step 3 below).
-Once you've used the git add command to add all the files you want to the staging environment, you can then tell git to package them into a commit using the git commit command.
-Note: The staging environment, also called 'staging', is the new preferred term for this, but you can also see it referred to as the 'index'.**

 ## Step 3: Add a file to the staging environment
 **Add a file to the staging environment using the git add command.